 Now, when I execute the WordPress Loop in this sub-page, the posts that are displayed correctly show the teaser and not the entire post.
 Developers may want to store the current value of the $more variable in case other functions/plugins rely it.

-2 thoughts on “Showing the teaser in WordPress sub-pages
+2 responses to “Showing the teaser in WordPress sub-pages”

 You big tease you ;)